Dani7B/RTwUP-giw/README.md

 **RTwUP**

 **Realtime Twitter Url Popularity**
-Given a suitably filtered stream of documents returned by a Twitter query, calculate real-time statistics and show the ranking of the most twittered URLs since system activation.
+Given a suitably filtered stream of documents returned by a Twitter query, calculate real-time statistics and show the ranking of the most tweeted URLs since system activation.
 The statistics must be updated on screen every N seconds.
 They show the links organized into various domain categories, each with its counting popularity: